PlayCreatively/Splish-Splash-Submarine/README.md

 1. Right click inside the `Assets/Resources/Settings` folder.
 2. select `Create/Setting Objects/` and what settings you want to create.

-You can also simply dublicate a setting by selecting the file and pressing `ctrl+d`.
+You can also simply dublicate a setting by selecting the file and pressing `ctrl+D`.

 `GameSettings` is the top most setting that contains all the other settings.
 Treat it like a setting for creating unique game modes by combining different settings to create a unique experience.
 Then call it something memorable like "Slow & Deliberate".

 ## Saving

-Though changes to the settings are registered in-game, they don't change on git until you explicitly save them using `ctrl+s` in the editor.
+NB!
+Though changes to the settings are registered in-game, they don't change on git until you explicitly save them using `ctrl+S` in the editor.

-When iterating over different values, make sure that you push the changes you want and `Discard` or `Revert` changes you don't want to push.
+When iterating over different values, make sure that you push the changes you want on git and `Discard` or `Revert` changes you don't want to push.